Hackeradda

 Understanding the Dark Web in Simple Words

-The internet has three layers:
+The internet consists of three layers:

-• Sell stolen personal data
+• Selling stolen personal data

-• Trade hacked social media accounts
+• Hacked social media accounts for sale

-• Run phishing and scam operations
+• Conduct phishing and scam activities

 Can Hackers Sell WhatsApp Chats on the Dark Web?

-This is one of the biggest myths.
+This is one of the biggest myths out there.

 They don’t need your chats to make money.

-They want something more valuable for WhatsApp hacking:
+They want something more than WhatsApp hacking:

 ✔ Your phone number